thomasmcquaidee/thomasmcquaidee.github.io/pages/about.md

 permalink: /
 ---

-<h1><small>about</small></h1>
+<h1><small>About</small></h1>

 ---

-hi! i'm thomas mcquaid, an audio engineer and music producer based in london. i've decided that i wanted to create more things as part of my new years resolution for 2023, so up first is this little website!
+Hi!
+I'm Thomas McQuaid, an audio engineer and music producer based in London.
+I've decided that I wanted to create more things as part of my new years resolution for 2023, so up first is this little website!

 {% include external_links.html %}